-The cost of pursuing the SEP is the same as that for a three-credit course plus a \$200 reviewerfee.
-A \$200 continuation fee is added for each additional semester a student invests in producing his or her SEP.
+The cost of pursuing the SEP is the same as that for a three-credit course.
+A continuation fee in the amount of a three-credit course is added for each additional semester a student invests in producing his or her SEP.
 The student is highly encouraged to complete the SEP in one semester.